Lower back and leg pain exercises are for the patient with a herniated disc.

 thigh that raises the thigh and straightens the knee.
 If affected you

-will develop a pronounced limp and your knee will start giving on
+will develop a pronounced limp and your leg will start giving on

 I have the t-shirt myself.
 Femoral nerve damage causes severe pain in the upper leg and numbness in the inner lower leg, believe you me.
 I ain't kidding!